 Oregon’s had its share of stalwarts line up in no-man’s land behind the defensive front.
 Resonating names the likes of Dave Wilcox, Blair Phillips, Spencer Paysinger, Casey Matthews, and current backer Michael Clay, have made it their business to stuff the run and match strides with opposing receivers in pass coverage.
 The Ducks will look to the prep class of 2013 to bolster a long line of linebackers who are built for speed, yet no strangers to lowering their shoulders and meeting opponents with reckless abandon.

-Receiving a Rivals’ National #17 overall ranking entering 2013, top tier linebacker Michael Hutchings (4-Star/Concord, CA/Rivals100) would entertain dawning Lightning Yellow and Thunder Green this coming fall if given the chance.
-The 6’2, 210-lb. prep star has “extreme interest” in the Ducks and gravitates towards playing the Rover, a staple of Defensive Coordinator Nick Aliotti’s defensive schemes.
+Receiving a Rivals’ National No. 17 overall ranking entering 2013, top tier linebacker Michael Hutchings (4-Star/Concord, Cali./Rivals100) would entertain dawning Lightning Yellow and Thunder Green this coming fall if given the chance.
+The 6’2, 210-lb. prep star has “extreme interest” in the Ducks and gravitates towards playing the Rover, a staple of Defensive Coordinator Nick Aliotti‘s defensive schemes.
 One of the leading tacklers last season for legendary De La Salle High, Hutchings has been offered by Aliotti and plans to “get an unofficial visit (to Eugene) in April.”

 The islands of Hawaii continue to produce raw athleticism in the prep ranks; Isaac Savaiinaea (4-Star/Honolulu, HI/Rivals250) is no exception.
 Fleet-footed at 6’3, 230 lbs., Savaiinaea has explosive speed and great tackling ability in open space.
 A dual threat athlete, Savaiinaea returns kicks on special teams and captains his prep defense at middle linebacker.
 2012 Oregon signee DeForest Buckner may give the Duck’s the edge to sign Savaiinaea as both shared the jersey of vaunted Punahou High.